 - Small class sizes: With an average student to faculty ratio of 23 to 1, students can expect to receive exceptional one-on-one interaction with qualified faculty and special attention committed to their individual academic needs.

 - Helpful resources: The STEM Lab is for students who desire help beyond their regular classroom instruction and provides individual tutoring for most RSC Math courses on a walk-in basis.
 The entire staff is skilled in the Developmental courses through College Algebra while select tutors are available to assist with additional courses from Trigonometry through Calculus II.
-Rose State College also provides free tutoring services to all RSC students in the Tutoring Center, CD 115.
+Rose State College also provides free tutoring services to all RSC students in the Tutoring Center, LRC 250.
 Free online tutoring is also available.